graphql/express-graphql/README.md

     is provided and no stored query exists from a previous session.
     If undefined is provided, GraphiQL will use its own default query.

+  - **`headerEditorEnabled`**: An optional boolean which enables the header editor when true.
+    Defaults to false.

 - **`rootValue`**: A value to pass as the `rootValue` to the `graphql()` function from [`GraphQL.js/src/execute.js`](https://github.com/graphql/graphql-js/blob/master/src/execution/execute.js#L119).